Scottish Country Dancing Dictionary

 Stewart Adam is also a deviser of dances.

+However, we won't let that get in the way of promoting such a beautiful bird!
 The name kestrel is given to several different members of the falcon genus, Falco.

 Kestrels are most easily distinguished by their typical hunting behaviour which is to hover at a height of around 10-20 metres (33-66 ft) over open country and swoop down on prey, usually small mammals, lizards or large insects.
 In addition, kestrels are notable for usually having much more brown in their plumage than other falcons.